-- Any local maximum identifies a peak: in other words, a peak is identified by any pixel that is preceded and is followed by one pixel with a lower value (see Figure 8.23.2a). - A peak position is determined by parabolic interpolation of the three found pixel values: if a local maximum is found, the central pixel and its two neighbours are interpolated by a parabola.
-The position of the parabola's vertex is taken as the position of the peak (see Figure 8.23.2b).
+Any local maximum identifies a peak: in other words, a peak is identified by any pixel that is preceded and is followed by one pixel with a lower value (see Figure 8.23.2).

+A peak position is determined by parabolic interpolation of the three found pixel values: if a local maximum is found, the central pixel and its two neighbours are interpolated by a parabola.
+The position of the parabola's vertex is taken as the position of the peak (see Figure 8.23.3).
 A peak position is then improved by applying more accurate methods: but if such methods fail, for instance finding positions that are significantly different from the parabolic ones, the original peak position is kept.

-Figure 8.23.2: a) Any local maximum identifies a peak. b) A peak position is determined by parabolic interpolation of three pixel values about the local maximum.
+Figure 8.23.2: Any local maximum identifies a peak.